ResetXPDR/MSFS_AutoFPS/README.md

       - Recommended GPU-Z settings are to minimise on close, load at windows startup (minimised), and to minimise to the system tray on the general tab, and refresh sensors while GPU-Z is in the background on the sensors tab.
       - Ensure the GPU shown on the GPU-Z GPU dropdown list is the same as the GPU being used for MSFS.
       - The feature will be disabled if GPU-Z is not found running.
-    - Uses two thresholds for VRAM usage, both changeable in the app root directory config file (not the one in the bin subdirectory) after running the app once after updating:
+    - Uses three thresholds for VRAM usage, all changeable in the app root directory config file (not the one in the bin subdirectory) after running the app once after updating:
       - VRAMOverflowHoldTLOD threshold, defaults to >= 96% VRAM in use and will cap TLOD to its current value, even if favourable performance conditions exist.
       - VRAMOverflowReduceTLOD threshold, defaults to >= 98% VRAM in use and will progressively activate auto settings reduction until the Hold threshold is achieved.
-    - When VRAM use drops back below the Hold threshold and favourable performance conditions exist, settings will progressively increase until the feature disengages.
+      - VRAMOverflowSettingsRecovery threshold, must be at least 5% less than VRAMOverflowReduceTLOD (ie. 93% by default) and will allow settings to progressively increase with favourable performance conditions until the feature disengages.
     - VRAM+ setting:
       - Non-Expert mode:
         - Checkbox only visible if GPU-Z is running